 - Plano Independent School District, TX – classroom teacher, coach

-As a classroom teacher in three different schools that were located in Texas and in Washington State, my evaluators referred to me as “the jack of all trades” which meant I usually had a rather interesting teaching load and it also sometimes meant that I worked with notoriously challenging kids (and adults).
-During those years I taught students who were highly gifted, students who had incredible learning challenges, students who had everything, and students who had nothing.
+As a classroom teacher in three different schools that were located in Texas and in Washington State, my evaluators referred to me as “the jack of all trades” which meant I usually had a rather interesting teaching load and it also sometimes meant that I worked with students who others found to be “challenging” – I found them to have great gifts and enjoyed nurturing them as learners.
+During those years I taught students who were highly gifted, students who had incredible learning challenges, students who had everything, and students who had experienced profound trauma.
 I am thankful for those early experiences as they showed me some vital lessons, most notably, that all kids (and even adults) really can learn when they are afforded the opportunity to explore what they find to be interesting and are given the chance to cultivate meaningful relationships with adults and peers.

-When I’m not working on educationally related things, you will most likely find me indulging in cultural adventures or enjoying a “foodie” dinner with my incredible husband, Rob.
-We’ve had the great fortune to travel all over the world and we are always seeking our next adventure.
+When I’m not working on educationally related things, you will most likely find me indulging in cultural adventures or enjoying a “foodie” dinner.
+I’ve had the great fortune to travel all over the world and I am always seeking my next travel adventure.
 You also might very well find me out in the ocean blue or in holes filled with water – I am an avid, technically trained scuba diver who is equally happy filming pretty fishes on coral reefs or exploring deep shipwrecks or underground water-filled caves.
 My diving hobby has turned into a small business named Seainggreen Productions, and you can see some of my diving video work on my Vimeo channel.
-I also enjoy motorcycle riding, road trips, and hiking.
+I also enjoy motorcycle riding, road trips, gardening, and day hiking.